stellar-deprecated/bridge-server/readme_bridge.md

 --- | ---
 `id` | Operation ID
 `from` | Account ID of the sender
 `route` | The recipient ID at the receiving FI.
-This will be the routing information containd in the memo.
+This will be the routing information contained in the memo or memo value if no compliance server is connected or memo type is not `hash`.
 `amount` | Amount that was sent
 `asset_code` | Code of the asset sent (ex. `USD`) `memo_type` | Type of the memo attached to the transaction.
 This field will be empty when no memo was attached.